practical-neuroimaging/practical-neuroimaging.github.com/_sources/2013/program.txt

 * Methods for correcting for multiple comparisons
 * Multisubject analysis and random effects

-(we did not cover the multi-subject analysese or multiple comparisons)
+(we did not cover the multi-subject analyses or multiple comparisons)

 Other subjects we considered covering according to time and interest: